RavenAtCldCvr/dev-forge/general/homebrew-mac.md

 # Introduction

-Although MacOS bears similiarity with Linux, it's definately a good thing to automate the installation of development tools via CLI as much as possible for a consistent onboarding experience.
+Although MacOS bears similarity with Linux, it's definitely a good thing to automate the installation of development tools via CLI as much as possible for a consistent onboarding experience.